HOME Back

 None

-HOME > Japan’s Local Treasures > Hiking Around Mt.
+HOME > Japan’s Local Treasures > Rugged Spires and Open-Air Bathing Around Mt.
 Myogi

-Weird and wonderful rock formations and a lavishly decorated shrine
+Unique and wonderful rock formations and a lavishly decorated shrine amid the serenity of nature

 Tomioka City Tourism Association

-Known as one of Japan’s Three Rare Great Scenic Beauties, the mountain’s bizarre spires and sculptural rocks become even more fantastical in autumn, when yellow and red foliage creep up their sides in a burst of color.
+Known as one of Japan’s most unique rock formations, the mountain’s bizarre spires and sculptural rocks become even more fantastical in autumn, when yellow and red foliage creep up their sides in a burst of color.
 A popular hiking destination, its seven peaks offer breathtaking panoramic views of Gunma Prefecture’s mountainous landscape and numerous trails from beginner friendly routes to sharp inclines for experienced climbers.

 For a gentler experience, begin at the hilltop Myogi Shrine, an Important Cultural Property that was established in 537 on a revered spiritual spot featuring 500-year-old cedar trees.
 An ornate group of black lacquered structures, embellished with carvings colored in gold, red and green, the shrine’s decor was crafted by artisans known for their work on Nikko's Toshogu Shrine.

-Other attractions close to the shrine include Momiji no Yu, an open-air onsen hot spring bath, ideal for a relaxing dip after a long trek, and a Michi no eki Myogi, a “roadside station” rest stop selling local produce and souvenirs.
-For something different and further afield, take a 30-minute taxi ride to the Tomioka Silk Mill, a Meiji Era (1868-1912) textile factory and World Heritage Site.
+Other attractions close to the shrine include Momiji no Yu, an open-air hot spring bath, ideal for a relaxing dip after a long trek, and the Myogi Visitor Center that opened in August 2023 on the 100th anniversary of Mt.
+Myogi’s designation as a national scenic spot.
+For something different and further afield, take a 30-minute taxi ride to the Tomioka Silk Mill, a Meiji era (1868-1912) textile factory and World Heritage Site.

 How to get there